AFFA Qadınlar Super Liqası

-The AFFA Top Girls League (AFFA Yüksək Qızlar Liqası) is the highest level of league competition in women's football in Azerbaijan.
+The Qadınlar Super Liqası (AFFA Yüksək Qızlar Liqası) is the highest level of league competition in women's football in Azerbaijan.

 History

 The league was played out from 2003 for some years.
 After that there first were no leagues and then only youth (U15, U17) ones.

 The winning team of the league qualified for a spot in the UEFA Women's Cup.
 Gömrükçü Baku has represented Azerbaijan five times from 2002 to 2003 to 2006–07 and reached a quarter-final.
 Ruslan-93 Baku played the Women's Cup in 2007–08.

 The first season after the hiatus was held in 2016/17 with Gabala FK winning the title.
 Sumgayit FK would win the next title before the league would return to a hiatus.
 It appears to have run for half a season in 2021–22, but no further information is available.